crystal-lang/crystal-book/README.md

 ```

-Html output will be in `_book` folder (some links wont work if opening the files locally).
+Html output will be in `_book` folder (some links won't work if opening the files locally).
 There is also a docker environment to avoid installing dependencies globally:

 ```